 'a proc_t

-later.
-The strength of the tagless-final approach is extensibility:
+particular.
+We can generalize later.
+The strength of the tagless-final

-add more general when and if needed.
+and add more general when and if needed.

-The cde
+The operations of the cde

-signature indeed lets us express vector addition:
+signature indeed let us express vector addition:

 module ADDV(C:cde) = struct open C let addv_dsl = mk3arr @@ fun n vout v1 v2 -> for_ (int 0) (n - int 1) @@ fun i -> array_set vout i @@ array_get v1 i + array_get v2 i endIt looks quite like the OCaml